 - At the end of pressure cooking time, do a full natural pressure release if you have time.
 If you’re out of time, you can release the rest of the steam trapped inside after 15 minutes but not any earlier, meat needs the natural pressure release or it can go tough.

-- Place directly on trivet / steamer rack or on a dish on trivet / steamer reack like I did (mine is an enamel pie dish from Aldi) and apply half of the glaze.
+- Place the joint directly on trivet / steamer rack OR on a dish on trivet / steamer reack like I did (mine is an enamel pie dish from Aldi) and apply half of the glaze.

 - Place Air Fryer Lid on, press Broil and programme 5 minutes at 204ºC / 400ºF then apply the rest of the glaze and broil for another 5 minutes at 204ºC / 400ºF.